TwoResearch/.github/profile/README.md

-## Welcome to Two Developer Platform 👋
+## Welcome to TWO Developer Platform 👋

 TWO's developer API offers versatile solutions across a broad spectrum of tasks, powered by our advanced SUTRA models.
 These generative AI models are the technology backbone of TWO’s products and are accessible through simple-to-integrate APIs, featuring usage-based pricing for apps and services seeking to leverage our technology